Protests In Hamburg Block Melania Trump From Attending G20 Spouse Events

 In den #Messehallen hat die Konferenz der Gipfelteilnehmer störungsfrei begonnen. #G20HAM17— Polizei Hamburg (@PolizeiHamburg) July 7, 2017

-The leaders, including German host Chancellor Angela Merkel, U.S. President Donald Trump, Russian President Vladimir Putin and many others, were to discuss issues like fighting international terrorism, but also tackle more contentious topics like climate change and international trade.
-Activists took to the streets to protest globalization, economic inequality, and what they see as a lack of action on climate change.
+The leaders, including German host Chancellor Angela Merkel, US President Donald Trump, Russian President Vladimir Putin and many others, were to discuss issues like fighting international terrorism, but also tackle more contentious topics like climate change and international trade.
+Activists took to the streets to protest globalisation, economic inequality, and what they see as a lack of action on climate change.

 Early Friday, activists shot firecrackers at a police helicopter and only narrowly missed it, police said.
 Windows at the Mongolian consulate were also broken and the tires of a car belonging to the Canadian delegation were punctured.

 Skirmishes and small clashes took place across the city as protesters roamed around.
-Later in the day, masked demonstrators put up barricades in the city's Altona neighborhood and threw gasoline bombs at police.
+Later in the day, masked demonstrators put up barricades in the city's Altona neighbourhood and threw gasoline bombs at police.

 Hamburg police, who already have 20,000 officers on hand to patrol the city's streets, skies, and waterways, demanded reinforcement from police around the country.